YuvalMualem/SH-ionicity-RSP-ODP-hardness/Data/README.md

-# Here the 8 supporting data tables are found
+# Data: Supporting Tables

+The tables S1-S8, which contain the data, are found in the excel file **Supporting_Tables.xlsx**.

 **Table S1:** The entire dataset